The Miranda Standard Environment

 member (filemode f) 'w'

 tests f for write permission.
-See also getenv\',
+See also getenv\',read\', system.

 > filemode :: [char]->[char] ||defined internally